Skip to content

 Our Team

-Mustafa Ally
+Dr Mustafa Ally OAM

 Chair & Founding Director

-Mohamad Abdalla
+Professor Mohamad Abdalla AM

 Director

-Professor Mohamad Abdalla AM is the Founding-Director of the Centre for Islamic Thought and Education (CITE) at the University of South Australia.
+Professor Mohamad Abdalla is the Founding Director of the Centre for Islamic Thought and Education (CITE) at the University of South Australia.
+Previously, he established the National Centre of Excellence for Islamic Studies and the Griffith Islamic Research Unit (GIRU) at Griffith University.

 His authored and co-authored books include Islamic schooling in the West: Pathways to RenewalLeadership in Islam: Processes and Solutions in Australian OrganizationsIslamic Science: The myth of the decline theory; and Islam in the Australian News Media.

-Adel Salam
+Adel Salam Director of AMAN

 Director

-Moustafa Kheir
+Moustafa Kheir Director of AMAN

 Director

 Moustafa Kheir is a Sydney-based lawyer and a passionate advocate for social and political justice.
+He is the co-founder and Principal Solicitor of Birchgrove Legal, a prominent law firm involved in high-profile cases, particularly those impacting the Muslim community.